ORTHODONTIC TREATMENT FOR CHILDREN, TEENS, & ADULTS

 Though other orthodontists will likely suggest a treatment to begin immediately, Dr. King takes a conservative approach toward children’s orthodontics.
 Once the young patient visits us for the first time, Dr. King will monitor the patient every six months at no charge with no deposit necessary!
 There is no pressure from our office to begin a child’s treatment.
 We always work with the patient’s best interest in mind to determine when treatment should begin.

 Orthodontics for children will help guide the growing jaw to enforce a proper, aligned structure for a full mouth of straight and healthy adult teeth to emerge.
-When the time is right, different treatments will be used to regulate the width of your child’s jaw and the roof of their mouth, allowing enough room for permanent teeth to develop.
+When the time is right, different treatments which can include braces or other orthodontic appliances, will be used to regulate the width of your child’s jaw and the roof of their mouth, allowing enough room for permanent teeth to develop.